Kevinr99089/Extended.Builder/README.md

 # <p align="center"> Welcome to Extended.Builder🛠️

+> [!WARNING]
+> This Builder will soon be renamed, however, Extended and Anddea releases available in this repository will remain available.

 > Inotia00 has stopped Extended, this builder now builds Morphe patches Only.

 ## <p align="center"> Available apps :